-If you’re struggling to find a therapist you feel comfortable with, or you’re not sure if EMDR therapy is right for you, reach out to Zinnia Healing.
+If you’re struggling to find a therapist you feel comfortable with, or you’re not sure if EMDR therapy is right for you, reach out to Zinnia Health.
 Our certified counselors and therapists strive to provide quality, compassionate care to every client.
 We’ll happily help you find the right therapist for you.
 Please reach out at (855) 430-9439 — we’re happy to talk.

 People considering EMDR therapy often ask this question.
 The answer, unfortunately, is more complex than some might hope.
 While there are general guidelines regarding the number of sessions required for successful EMDR treatment, the reality is that each case is unique.

 That said, most people who undergo EMDR therapy will need between 8 and 12 sessions.
 This may seem like a lot, but it is essential to remember that EMDR therapy is a longer form of treatment that addresses deep-seated emotional issues, and it is not uncommon for people to need more than 12 sessions.

 The length of treatment sessions also varies depending on the case.
 Most EMDR therapy sessions last for 60-90 minutes, but again, this can vary depending on the patient’s individual needs.